omar2535/urlshortener-api/README.md

 ```

-An existing one is running via heroku:
-Not set up yet

 This uses mLab for the mongodb database.
 Make a new config folder and add your own db.js file with the following code

 ``` javascript